Slovakia's prime minister wounded in shooting | Politics

 - Slovak Republic

 Slovakia's populist Prime Minister Robert Fico was wounded in a shooting Wednesday afternoon and taken to hospital.
 Reports on TA3, a Slovakian TV station, said that Fico, 59, was hit in the stomach after four shots were fired outside the House of Culture in the town of Handlova, some 150 kilometers northeast of the capital, where the leader was meeting with supporters.
 A suspect has been detained, it said.
-Police sealed off the scene.
+Police sealed off the scene, and Fico was taken to a hospital in Banska Bystrica.

+The shooting in Slovakia comes three weeks ahead of crucial European Parliament elections, in which populist and hard-right parties in the 27-nation bloc appear poised to make gains.

 “I'm shocked,” Caputova said.
 “I wish Robert Fico a lot of strength in this critical moment and a quick recovery from this attack.”
 Fico, a third-time premier, and his leftist Smer, or Direction, party, won Slovakia's Sept.
 30 parliamentary elections, staging a political comeback after campaigning on a pro-Russian and anti-American message.